 2. Transparent Communication Builds Trust

-The direct message "Most of our content is now locked" could have felt negative, but testing showed users appreciated honesty.
-The 2.75x conversion improvement validated that transparency, even about changes users might not love, builds trust rather than resentment.
+The direct message "Most of our content is now locked" could have felt negative, but users appreciated transparency, validated by 2.75x conversion improvement.

 4. Research De-Risks Development

-Testing with 20 users before building created stakeholder confidence and validated the approach would work far less costly than building the wrong solution.
+Testing with 20 users before building validated the approach and created stakeholder confidence at a fraction of the cost of building the wrong solution.

 What's Next